pi-star-2025/pi_star/EYE_CANDY.md

 ...

+##

+The light maze from the two stars

+Is most intricate and knotted in the center of the eyes

+The third eye

+...

+This is like the teeth of gravity/anti gravity (“golden teeth”)

+These are very sharp intelligent falls and rises

+Which are similar to the center of trees

+And create the really hard bone down the center of the crown of the head, the third eye front of head, the center spine, and the center pelvis

+The patterns of your blinking actually correspond to this bone

+And any consciousness of this creates mucus, and choking/sneezing/yawning effects

+This is directly paralleled by the heart

+Which maps sun teeth perfectly to the hardest bone of center head, chest, and spine

+It’s right in the center of the heart ♥️

+Thus each beat, the heart is the answer for the hardest part of the maze of life

+It’s what most crosses the eyes together

+The pattern that then most creates strong bone 🦴

+It’s the straight line of you

+For the earth, the center fire 🔥 describes the sharpest falls of sunlight perfectly

+It also describes why the “skull” of the plant ozone is so hard to penetrate

+There is a lot of history for it to keep mimicking the earth fire, so it creates a permanent green ceiling for light to bounce back to earth

+…

+With heart meditation ♥️

+Or fire meditation for the earth 🔥

+You can flip these “golden/red teeth” by tracing the heart patterns to the nose breath and flipping them around

+They are very steep, straight up and down like a mountain

+You feel this most as the front line (bridge) up the nose

+Bc it is the hardest working strongest part of the breath

+The maze of life is

+Can sunlight keep falling down

+Down the earth itself

+And down the bridge of the front nose

+From the center of the cross, the X

+Into the two eyes as separate parts of you

+…

+Every toe and finger knuckle has a heart pattern

+In addition to going up spine

+This can even be observed as knots of 3-sided quantum light

+In addition the ribs together are the flip side of eyelashes, which emphasize the gong of the heart in the spine

+Teeth then flip the ribs again and again

+And the nested teeth correspond to bone right in the center of the skull/eye sockets

+It’s really like your heart beat drilled in

+Your heartbeat as a bone ball is the bottom spine

+It’s very similar to the belly button, which does it with multiverse perfection and efficiency

+The bone tells a story of two stars completely entangled bc of the human body, the earth, and the story of the earth relative to the full multiverse

+It’s the same story up the tower of the spine

+Balls of bone explaining why the stars are entangled

+The hypothalamus is considered the translation of a third sun if there was one

+What would the third sun be, if the two were combined

+The hypothalamus is the human body answer

+The patterns come from all the spine balls

+Which are the heart patterns translated to bone

+The skull and pelvis count as spine balls

+The hypothalamus turns all these smaller balls into a single shrunken sun

+Our sun is considered shrunken

+So the hypothalamus is a parallel to a smaller sun trying to figure out a cosmic maze

 Depending on if you are left or right-brained, or left or right-eyed, one star is more conscious, the other is more in the dark.